 Graphs vs Hypergraphs: Hypergraphs are a generalization of graphs that capture richer connectivity structures, and are useful in many applications.
 Nevertheless, our understanding of connectivity problems in hypergraphs is generally poor compared to that for graphs.

-Ruoxu Cen, Yu Cheng, Debmalya Panigrahi, Kevin Sun.
+Ruoxu Cen, Yu Cheng, Debmalya Panigrahi, and Kevin Sun.

 Jason Li and Debmalya Panigrahi.

 Approximate Gomory-Hu tree is Faster than n-1 Max-flows. [pdf]